7 Cash Flow Management Tips for Small Business Owners

 Just as you want customers to pay you, your vendors want payment as soon as possible.
 However, early payment to vendors can hurt your cash flow and should be avoided if possible.
 Delay payment as long as you can while remaining consistent with the terms of the sale.
 If there is no penalty for late payments, set a pay cycle of 45 to 60 days from receipt of an invoice.
-While slowing the outflow of cash is important, it is equally important to maintain a good credit rating and cordial relations with critical vendors.
-Be aware that slowed payment might result in contact from the vendor that has been affected.
-In those cases, be vigilant that all future payments are as promised.
+While slowing the outflow of cash is important, it's equally important to maintain a good credit rating and cordial relations with critical vendors.
+Be aware that slowed payment might result in prickly contact from the affected vendor.
+In those cases, be vigilant that you make all future payments as promised.
 If you are forced to delay payments, contact the vendor as soon as possible with an explanation and a plan to become current on your debt.

 There are a number of methods to increase cash flow, especially if you sell custom products or engage in extended contracts.
 Require security deposits equal to 50% of the order if the product or service is unusually large, complex, or one of a kind.
 If you work with contracts, set up payment schedules and amounts that parallel or exceed your sunk costs.
 If your customer demands modification of standard products or services that have not been identified in your contract, seek additional payment through fees or change orders.

-Small businesses which provide a regular service or product should consider subscription sales whereby customers prepay.
-Newspapers, magazines, cable television, landscaping, and pool maintenance are examples of products and services which lend themselves to a subscription model.
+Small businesses that provide a regular service or product should consider subscription sales whereby customers prepay.
+Newspapers, magazines, cable television, landscaping, and pool maintenance are examples of products and services that lend themselves to a subscription model.
 In addition to receiving upfront cash to cover future costs, you have the advantages of securing future sales and easier resource scheduling.